AndrewUccello/training_uccello/README.md

 # training_uccello

-THis is a training repository to learn more about git
+This is a training repository to learn more about git.